kasenetz/hbcd-docs/docs/measures/socenv_determinants/discrimination.md

 # Discrimination
 The [PhenX+ Toolkit Discrimination](https://www.phenxtoolkit.org/protocols/view/210302) measure is a questionnaire to assess perceived discriminatory experiences.
 Discrimination is an important factor in an individual’s health because it affects access to employment, housing, and education opportunities and can affect self-esteem and cause stress.
-No potential issues were flagged by subject matter experts for this measure.

 ## HBCD Modifications
 <p style="font-size: 1em; margin: 0 0 5px;"><b>Instruction/Assessment Item Modifications</b></p>